 Authentic Leadership Certificate Program: Frequently Asked Questions

-Q. What are the main "take aways" from the program?
+Q. What do the participants report are the benefits the program?

 A. Former participants report that by the end of the program they are more energized and clear about their values, purpose, and future direction, as well as the personal and collaborative skills to engage others in meaningful change.
 They also say that they are more effective in dealing with organizational issues, have more satisfaction with their work and their relationships, are better able to empower themselves and others, and to balance work and life commitments.